RENCI/apsviz-timeseriesdb-ingest/README.md

 where you change xxxxxx to the password that is used to access the database in apsviz-timeseriesdb.

+This file contains the env variables to be able to access the PostgreSQL database.

-Then change your directory to apsviz-timeseriesdb-ingest/build:
+At this point change your directory to apsviz-timeseriesdb-ingest/build:

 cd apsviz-timeseriesdb-ingest/build